Read Frequently Asked Questions

 Why Should You Attend:

-This session will explore the differences among superiority, NI, and equivalence trials, including development of the precise research questions necessary to making a decision about appropriate clinical designs.
+This session will explore the differences among superiority, NI, and equivalence trials, including development of precise research questions necessary to make a decision about appropriate clinical designs.
 The instructor will examine details of representative studies and review relevant FDA guidances.

 Areas Covered in the Webinar:

 - Overview and comparison of NI, equivalence, and superiority study objectives and designs.